thegodeveloper/devops/digitalocean/kubernetes.md

 ## Delete the Kubernetes Cluster

-When the cluster is deleted, all resources associated with the cluster are also deleted.
+When the cluster is deleted, all resources associated with the cluster are also deleted including the node pools, load balancers, and volumes.
+Also the kubeconfig file configuration is removed from the local machine.

 ```shell
 doctl kubernetes cluster delete devops